 - Lower anxiety levels

-One study found that caregivers who participated in an eight-week yoga group saw physical and emotional benefits from the practice.
-Seeing those benefits appeared helpful in alleviating any guilt they felt for taking time for themselves.
-Participants also felt peaceful and relaxed during their practice.
+One study found that caregivers who participated in an eight-week yoga group experienced physical and emotional benefits, which helped lessen any guilt they felt for taking time for themselves.
+Participants also reported feeling peaceful and relaxed during their yoga practice.

 Jonathan Graff-Radford, M.D.

 - Fishbein DB, et al. Overview of yoga. https://www.uptodate.com/contents/search.
 Accessed Feb.
 6, 2020.

 - Danucalov MAD, et al. A yoga and compassion meditation program reduces stress in familial caregivers of Alzheimer's disease patients.
 Evidence-Based Complementary and Alternative Medicine.
 2013; doi:10.1111/ggi.12675.